coolzoom/trinitycore-patches/TrinityCore/335a/ALL/1-Do_No_Use_Prepatch.md

-Do not use the prepatch file with any of the ALL patches.
+Do not use the prepatch file the ALL patch.
+Apply ALL-No-Bots.patch first, then apply the bots patch of your choice.